Year of the Goat

 Chinese zodiac signs are a big part of Chinese astrology.
 Each zodiac sign recurs once every 12 years.
 The zodiac year will come when people born under the Sheep Chinese zodiac are 12, 24, 36, 48, 72...
 To be more specific, if you were born in 2015, then 2027 will be your next zodiac year.

 Year of the Goat includes 1931, 1943, 1955, 1967, 1979, 1991, 2003, 2015, 2027, and 2025.
-In Chinese culture, zodiac years usually come in late January, or mid-February of the Chinese New Year, known as Spring Festival, a traditional big day in China.
+In Chinese culture, zodiac years usually come in late January or mid-February of the Chinese New Year, known as Spring Festival, a traditional big day in China.
 But for people born in January in one of those years, you are probably a Horse.
 The Chinese Lunar New Year mostly began with the first ten days of February in those years.

-Use the table below, listing detailed dates for Chinese zodiac Goat, to find out if you were born in the Goat year and determine your correct zodiac sign.
+Use the table below, listing detailed dates for the Chinese zodiac Goat, to find out if you were born in the Goat year and determine your correct zodiac sign.

 Years & Dates for Chinese Zodiac Goat